*disclaimer* If menstrual cycle talk freaks you out – click away immediately.

 I knew that time of the month was starting in a day or so and I put on a pad to be safe.
 Unfortunately, what I forgot to think about was the fact that the medication the travel doctor had given me actually changed my entire cycle.

 We walked down to purchase our visas before we realized our American money had been lost in transit.
 It is $40 cash (or that equivalent in birr) to purchase a visa, but we only had South African rand.
 They told us there was an ATM, so Bryan ran over to it.
 It was, of course, broken.
 We were literally stuck.
 I started to tear up.
-Then, a Rastafarian from Canada came in line and heard what was happening.
+Then, a Rastafarian man from Canada came to the line and heard what was happening.
 His smiley disposition was contagious (well, only for a moment for me).
 He happily offered us the $40 in cash and told us not to worry about paying him back.
 We were so appreciative.

 We got our luggage and realized there was no one there to pick us up…and that did it.
 I started bawling.
 Bryan, at this point, was still the picture of optimism and started going around to arrange us travel to our hotel.
 I’m normally more of an optimist myself, so I was getting upset that I was letting something so trivial get to me.
 Then I realized my jeans were wet…